metarank/metarank/doc/configuration/features/text.md

 related tasks, when you need to match a search query over multiple separate fields in document, like title-tags-category.

 Field match extractor supports the following matching methods:
+* BM25: a Lucene-specific BM25 score between ranking and item fields (for example, between query and item title)
 * ngram: split item/query fields to N-grams and compute intersection over union score
 * term: use Lucene to perform language specific tokenization
 * bert: build LLM embeddings for item/query fields and compute a distance between them